Punisher: 1990s

-Revivals
+2000s

 A 12-issue miniseries by writer Garth Ennis and artist Steve Dillon, again titled The Punisher (April 2000 – March 2001), under the Marvel Knights imprint, revived the character's popularity.
-An ongoing series titled The Punisher (37 issues, August 2001 – February 2004), primarily by Ennis and Dillon, followed, succeeded in 2004 by an ongoing Ennis series under Marvel's mature-readers imprint, MAX.
-Returning the character to his lone vigilante roots, those series combined crime-focused stories with black humor.
-The look of the Punisher was modified further removing the white gloves and pairing his traditional skull imprinted shirt with combat trousers, black combat boots and a black trench coat.
-Castle has used this costume on occasion in mid-2000s stories before The Punisher War Journal vol. 2.
+An ongoing series titled The Punisher (37 issues, August 2001 – February 2004), primarily by Ennis and Dillon, followed.
+The series had a tone of black comedy.
+In 2004, Ennis began a new ongoing series under Marvel's mature-readers imprint, MAX.
+Ennis compared his approach to the character to the films Dirty Harry, Death Wish, The Killer, and Léon: The Professional.
+He disavowed any serious intent to the violence of the series and argued that his only purpose was entertainment.
+In the course of the series, various characters attempt to emulate the Punisher's murderous approach to justice according to their own value systems, and are themselves killed by the Punisher.